voxmedia/revenue-hiring/2-debugging-frames/README.md

 # E2: Debugging Frames

-Concert designers have dreamed up a revolutionary tippy apple juice concept.
-The animated mockup is wowing clients across verticals!
-Most of the ad is built.
-There are just a couple bugs left to be ironed out.
+Our Ad Agency designers have dreamed up a revolutionary new feature for our ads: a tippy apple juice animation!
+The animated mockup is wowing clients across all of our sites.
+Most of the code for the ad is written, but there are a couple bugs left to be ironed out.
 That is your job!

-If you do not finish that is just fine.
-We are more interested in your approach.
-Keep track of steps you take to debug so we can have a conversation about tricky problems!
+Take some time to explore the code and debug -- please spend no longer than an hour with the project.
+If you do not finish that is just fine!
+We are more interested in your approach to problem solving and debugging.
+Keep track of the steps you take to debug so we can have a conversation about tricky problems!

 ## Your Task